drahosj/qclog/readme.md

 Right click any of the output fields (band/mode/frequency/operator) to change.

+### Recommended Run Commands
+These will assume that "fd" is the name of the log you want to use (field day).
+Field day is the default logging interface.
+Other interfaces exist and can be chosen with `-i` (eg. POTA).

+### Running with FLDIGI for a digital station
+Situation: FLDigi for digital modes station.
+Rig access needs to be shared between quicklog and fldigi.

+1: Start flrig and configure appropriately
+2: Start fldigi
+3: `./main.py fd -n 'Digital Modes Station' --flrig --fldigi`

+fldigi will be able to key the rig and populate frequency/mode/etc.
+QClog will populate band/mode/frequency from flrig (--flrig).
+When you click on a callsign in fldigi, it will populate automatically in qclog and give you immediate dupe checking (--fldigi).

+### Phone/CW station
+NOTE: hamlib is definitely broken right now, doesn't work.

+Example situation: FT-450D connected via a DigiRig on /dev/ttyACM0.
+38400 baud, handshake has to be turned off in hamlib because RTS would otherwise key the rig constantly.

+`./main.py fd -n 'Phone Station' --hamlib 1046,/dev/ttyUSB0,38400,serial_handshake=None,parity=None`

 ## Log storage
 Logs are stored in a sqlite database with a relatively simple schema.
 Logs are also dumped to plain append-only log opened on startup for disaster recovery.